 3. North Bay Island.
 You can enjoy Glass Boat rides on the tranquil island.
 Apart from boat rides, one may also explore the world underwater through Scuba Diving.
 Hone your scuba diving skills and admire the coral, the aquatic creatures and unique species of fishes while scuba diving.
 The island closes at 4:30 pm, hence one must plan a visit early in the day.

 4. Elephant Beach.
 Elephant Beach is one of the most visited beaches of Andaman.
 The beach is a hub of water sports and refreshing activities such as swimming, kayaking, and fishing.
 Elephant Beach is a spot away from city life that is also home to coral reefs and rare species of turtles and many aquatic creatures.

 By Road.
-After reaching Port Blair, either by a flight or by ship, one may book a seat in the local transport such as a taxi, or a bus to reach Chatham Sawmill.
-There are two major road routes to reach the mill, one goes through Great Andaman Trunk Road which is 10km away and the other via VIP road which is 11km away.
-The best thing about going via roadways is that you will get the opportunity to explore the local life and serene views that surround this island.
+After reaching Port Blair, either by a flight or by ship, you may get on the local taxi or a bus to reach the sawmill.
+There are two prime road routes that lead to the mill one of them goes through the Great Andaman Trunk Road, which is 10km away, and the other via VIP road, which is 11km away.
+The most amazing thing about traveling via roadways is that you get the opportunity to explore the serene views along with a glimpse of the local life of the residents.

 By Water.
-In case you wish to travel to Port Blair through a ship or ferry then you will have to visit either of the following ports: Chennai, Kolkata, or Visakhapatnam.
-These ports have regular ship service to Port Blair’s Haddo Wharf Port and the reservations can be made online.
+In case you wish to travel to Port Blair via waterways, then you will have to visit one of the following ports: Chennai, Kolkata, or Visakhapatnam.
+These ports regulate regular ship service to Port Blair’s Haddo Wharf Port.
+Seat reservations on these ships can be made online.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here